20 Comfort Foods You Can Whip Up in the Microwave

 Broccoli Cheese Soup

 Sometimes a bowl of creamy soup is the most soothing thing to eat.
 This recipe makes a large batch of broccoli cheese soup, so you may need to halve it for smaller microwaves.
+Steam frozen broccoli in the microwave for it to be an entirely microwave-made meal.

 Shelby's Microwave Meat Loaf

-It takes just 10-15 minutes of cooking and another 10-15 minutes of rest time to make this classic meatloaf with a tomato sauce topping.
+It takes just 10-15 minutes of cooking and another 10-15 minutes of rest time to create this classic meatloaf with a tomato sauce topping.
 Make it for dinner one night, then use the leftovers for meatloaf sandwiches the next day.

 When the munchies strike, you can make your own potato chips in a hurry.
 Use a mandolin or the slicer on a box grater to make paper-thin slices before magically turning them into chips.